Electric System Input Data¶

 Dictionaries.
 Sets¶

-The dictionaries include all the possible elements of the corresponding sets included in the optimization problem.
+The dictionaries include all the possible elements of the corresponding sets in the optimization problem.
 You can’t use non-English characters (e.g., ó, º)

 File |